Gary Tabach

-Gary (Yuri) Tabach (born February 1962) is a retired United States Navy captain, notable for being the first Soviet-born citizen to be commissioned an officer in the Armed Forces of the United States.
-Tabach served as an advisor to the U.S. ambassador and special presidential envoy to the former Soviet Union.
+Gary (Yuri) Tabach (born February 1962) is a retired United States Navy captain, the first Soviet-born citizen to be commissioned an officer in the Armed Forces of the United States.
+Tabach was an advisor to the U.S. ambassador and special presidential envoy to the former Soviet Union.
 He held various positions in NATO missions and recognized for his expertise on military affairs, defense reduction strategy, national security issues and counterterrorism.

 Early life and education

 Gary Tabach was born in Moscow, USSR, to Zinovy Tabach, a dentist, and Rima Tabach, a hematologist.
 In 1976, he emigrated to the United States with his parents, older sister, and grandmother.

 In 1985, Tabach earned a pharmacy degree from Temple University in Philadelphia.
 A year later, he completed parachute training.
 From 1990 to 1993, he pursued an MBA at the Jacksonville University in Florida.